 The follow up to 1999’s WrestleMania 2000, WWF No Mercy was the pinnacle of wrestling games on the N64.
 The hit title featured a slew of upgrades over its predecessor, but we think the expanded Create-a-Wrestler feature is this game’s most worthwhile claim to fame.

-You choose from a wide array of clothing options, body types, and moves to create your dream wrestler.
+When you’re creating your ideal wrestler, you have options to choose from, like different body types, clothes, and even signature moves.
 This game was also one of the first of its kind to let users create and play with female wrestlers.

 Fans may obsess over different WWE personalities today, but ‘90s-era fans were all-in when it came to famous feuds and alliances.
-The storyline mode allowed players to recreate those scenarios while creating a path to the championship for a wrestler of their choice.
+When you play in storyline mode, you can replay the matches previously seen on TV while changing the outcome to determine your chosen wrestling champion.

-Nothing was cooler than slamming an elbow into the Rock with a crazy wrestler of your design in a game with tight controls and excellent gameplay.
-The game was a proper tribute to WWF, and even non-wrestling fans could find joy in this solid title.
+Nothing was more fun than slamming an elbow into the Rock with a crazy wrestler you designed in a game with tight controls and excellent gameplay.
+The game stayed true to WWF wrestlers and their feuds, but gamers who weren’t wrestling fans could still enjoy the game’s overall concept and design.

-Action buttons converted real-time (complicated) strategy and made it playable, even without a mouse and keyboard.
-For diehard console-lovers, StarCraft 64 gave a peek into that hype that emerged in the late ‘90s.
+Action buttons made the game’s involved strategy enjoyable to play, even if you didn’t have a mouse and keyboard.
+StarCraft 64 gave diehard console-lovers a peek into the hype that emerged in the late ‘90s.

-Unfortunately, the N64 is now in the archives of gaming history, but our nostalgia remains strong, and we wish they would release an updated comeback of this system.
-With games like Pokémon and Mario near the millennium, the N64 was all that and a bag of chips.
-We still miss it.
+Even though the N64 is no longer in production, our nostalgic sides would love to see an updated version of the system released with some retro games.
+We miss playing games like Pokémon and Mario near the millennium, which made the N64 all that and a bag of chips.